plandes/deepnlp/doc/md/clickbate.md

   library], which is used by a second pass CLI application to predict ad-hoc text.
-* Model events (i.e. when training or validation starts/end) to track model train/test time consumption using an observer pattern in `observer.conf`.
+* Model events (i.e. when training or validation starts/end) to track model train/test time consumption using an observer pattern in [observer resource library].
 * Vectorizer configuration, vectorizer manager and manager sets, which take data (in our case English text) and vectorize in to binary form usable by the model.
 See [the paper] for more information.